First and foremost, congratulations! You obviously stand out to the employer. Well done. So, now what?

-- Consider everything
+- Consider everything:

 - When determining your salary, remember to include the value of benefits, such as health insurance, flexible spending accounts, bonuses, tuition reimbursement, advancement opportunities, paid vacation, and stock offerings.
-This information is often found in the human resource page of the company website.
+This information is often found on the human resource page of the company website.

 - Remember to consider both short and long term career goals.
 Will this position pay off in the experience you obtain?

 - The employer does not need to know about your current student loans or current financial situation.